ytisf/PyExfil/README.md

 - [ ] Translate module to C Windows.
 - [ ] Translate module to C Linux.
 - [ ] Get a damn logo :)

+## Thanks
+Thanks [Wireshark](http://wireshark.com/) for your awesome wiki and tool.
+Especially [packet dumps](http://wiki.wireshark.org/SampleCaptures).
+Thanks to barachy and AM for ideas on protocols to use.